 Dorothy Walters Richardson, 85, received her eternal wings on January 21, 2020, at McLeod Health Hospice House in Florence, South Carolina.
 She was born on December 3, 1934 to the late Mr. James Walters and Mrs. Cornelia Mitchell Walters in the historic town of Summerton, South Carolina.
 She was joined in holy matrimony to the late Willie Richardson.

-To send flowers in memory of Mrs. Dorothy Walters " Big Dorothy " Richardson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mrs. Dorothy Walters " Big Dorothy " Richardson, please visit our Heartfelt Sympathies Store.

 Dorothy “Big Dorothy” as she was affectionately called, received Christ at an early age and was a lifelong member of Greater St. Phillip R.U.M.E.
 Church.
 She was educated in the public schools of Clarendon County and played on Scott’s Branch High School’s basketball team as a forward.